robertodoering/harpy/README.md

 ## Development / Setup

-Harpy is expected to be released in the PlayStore for Android, therefore only Android devices are used for testing the builds.
+Harpy is expected to be released in the Play Store for Android, therefore only Android devices are used for testing the builds.

 ### Twitter API key